Zhihan1996/Cluster_Initialization/README.md

   sh ssh_password.sh
   ```

-  Enter your password when it is asked.
-Otherwise, press "Enter".
+  - For "username@192.168.100.10x's password" type your password
+  - For "Enter file in which to save the key" press "Enter"
+  - For "Overwrite (y/n)" type "y"
+  - For "Enter passphrase (empty for no passphrase)" and "Enter same passphrase again" press "Enter"

-## 2. Open vnc server for graphical interface (Optional)
+## 2. Run vnc server for graphical interface (Optional)

 - Download vnc viewer at https://www.realvnc.com/en/connect/download/viewer/